Aurornis 4 months ago

 Btw do you have any good suggestions for distributed platforms?
 Would Mastodon be considered a distributed platform?

-• diggan a day ago
+• diggan 4 months ago

 > Why is everyone so eager to move from one centralized platform to another?